leo-oliveira-eng/excel-file-service/README.md

 | 1312         | USA         | 9873        | 1500.1                 |
 | 1313         | BRA         | 77658       | 135.6                  |

 The DTO class for this spreadsheet would be generated as below.
-It is important that the order of the columns be the same as the order of the properties of the class.
+It is important that the order of the columns is the same as the order of the properties of the class.

 ```csharp
 namespace Your.Namespace